Total Personal Income (weekly) (INCP)

 Individual Income data is used to derive the following household and family income variables.
 This is done by summing each person's income within a dwelling or a family by applying a median value (derived using data from the Survey of Income and Housing) to each of the ranges.

 - Equivalised Total Household Income (weekly)

 - Family Income Derivation Indicator

-A definition for INCP is available in the 2016 Census Dictionary.
+A definition of Total Personal Income (weekly) is available in the 2016 Census Dictionary.